elo-enterprises/lab-notebooks/printer/parts-lists.md

 ------------

-This page contains data on the individual components of the printer, as well as a list of tools used at the bottom.
+This page contains data on the individual components of the printer, as well as a list of tools used at the bottom of the page.

 ------------
 ## Box #1/8 - MTL1